-Covariance of space and time has been crucial to Einstein's theory of General Relativity (GR); but the assumption of full 4-dimensional (4d) diffeomorphism symmetry also entails a number of technical and conceptual difficulties.
+Covariance of space and time has been crucial to Einstein's theory of General Relativity (GR); but the assumption of full 4-dimensional (4D) diffeomorphism symmetry also entails a number of technical and conceptual difficulties.
 On the technical front, Einstein's theory fails to be renormalizable as a perturbative quantum field theory; and GR remains incomplete as a quantum theory, despite many recent advances.
-At the conceptual level, the Hamiltonian constraint which is believed to dictate the dynamics has a dual role as a generator of symmetry, with arbitrary lapse function as Lagrange multiplier.
-Full 4d invariance with local Hamiltonian constraint and its consequent baggage of arbitrary lapse and gauged histories is hard to reconcile with the physical reality of time.
+At the conceptual level, the Hamiltonian constraint, which is believed to dictate the dynamics has a dual role as a generator of symmetry, with an arbitrary lapse function as the Lagrange multiplier.
+Full 4D invariance with a local Hamiltonian constraint and its consequent baggage of arbitrary lapse and gauged histories is hard to reconcile with the physical reality of time.

-Canonical quantum gravity has the guise of a formalism `frozen in time'.
-Quantum states do not evolve in coordinate `time', and $dx^0$ is merely one component of space-time displacement, with no invariant physical meaning in a theory with full space-time covariance.
-Yet a notion of time is needed to make sense of quantum mechanical interpretations: both for the discussion of dynamics and evolution, and for the interpretation of probabilities which are normalized at particular instants of time.
-Even if a suitable degree of freedom (d.o.f.) is chosen as the intrinsic time (as many have advocated), a successful quantum theory will still need to reconcile a Klein-Gordon type Wheeler-DeWitt (WDW) equation\cite{DeWitt, Wheeler} quadratic in momenta with the positivity of `probabilities'.
-A resolution of the `problem of time'\cite{Isham} cannot be deemed complete if it fails to account for the intuitive physical reality of time and does not provide a satisfactory correlation between intrinsic time development in quantum dynamics and the passage of time in classical space-times.
+Canonical quantum gravity has the guise of a formalism ``frozen in time".
+Quantum states do not evolve in coordinate ``time", and $dx^0$ is merely one component of spacetime displacement, with no invariant physical meaning in a theory with full spacetime covariance.
+Yet a notion of time is needed to make sense of quantum mechanical interpretations, both for the discussion of dynamics and evolution, and for the interpretation of probabilities that are normalized at particular instants of time.
+Even if a suitable degree of freedom (d.o.f.) is chosen as the intrinsic time (as many have advocated), a successful quantum theory will still need to reconcile a Klein-Gordon type Wheeler-DeWitt (WDW) equation\cite{DeWitt, Wheeler} quadratic in momenta with the positivity of ``probabilities".
+A resolution of the ``problem of time"(see, e.g. Refs.\cite{Isham, Kuchar2, Anderson}) cannot be deemed complete if it fails to account for the intuitive physical reality of time and does not provide a satisfactory correlation between intrinsic time development in quantum dynamics and the passage of time in classical spacetimes.